-SAVE \$825

-on every entry and patio door1
+SAVE \$825 on every entry and patio door

-Less than a month left!

-★ EXTRA 3% ★

-★ Discount ★
+Money Down Payments

-when you pay for your whole

-project with cash or check1
+EXTRA 3% Discount when you pay for your whole project with cash or check1

-OR Money Down Payments Interest for 1 year1
+an Andersen Company

+Renewal

-- 116-year-old Andersen created Renewal by Andersen so the customer wouldn't have to lift a finger.
-We manage every aspect of this project for you. - Our windows are built with a highly-engineered composite material called Fibrex[®], which is two times stronger and more durable than vinyl. - Because our windows are custom built, we don't have to modify your home to fit our windows.
+116-year-old Andersen created Renewal by Andersen so the customer wouldn't have to lift a finger.
+We manage every aspect of this project for you. for 1 year - Our windows are built with a highly-engineered composite material called Fibrex®, which is two times stronger and more durable than vinyl. - Because our windows are custom built, we don't have to modify your home to fit our windows.
 That means the installation goes smoother, too!
 LESS THAN a month left to book your FREE Window and Door Diagnosis

-WINDOW REPLACEMENT an Andersen Company
+Interest WINDOW REPLACEMENT an Andersen Company

 'Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
 Offer not available in all areas.
 Discount applied by retailer representative at time of contract execution and applies to purchase of 3 or more windows and/or entry or patio doors.
 3% cash discount for payment in full by cash or check applied at time of sale.
 Cannot be combined with other offers.
-To qualify for discount offer, initial contact for a free Window and Door Diagnosis must be made and documented on or before 3/31/19 with the appointment then occurring no more than 10 days after the initial contact.
+To qualify for discount offer, initial contact for a free Window and Door Diagnosis must be nade and documented on or before 3/31/19 with the appointment then occurring no more than 10 days after the initial contact.
 No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 Higher rates apply for customer with lower credit ratings.
 Financing not valid with other offers or prior purchases.
 No Finance Charges will be assessed if promo balance is paid in full in 12 months.
 Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
-Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to an island surcharge.
-CT HIC.0634565.
+Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to credit requirements.
+Renewal by Andersen retailers do not assist with, coursel or negotiate financing, other than providing customers an introduction to lenders interested in financing.
+All residents of islands including but not limited to Martha's Vineyard and Nantucket will be subject to an island surcharge.
+CT HIC.0634555.
 MA 173245.
 RI 36079.
-Southern New England Windows, LLC, dh/a Renewal by Andersen of Southern New England Windows LLC is the authorized representative of Renewal by Andersen and all other marks where denoted are marks of Andersen Corporation. @2019 Andersen Corporation.
+Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
+Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
+Southern New England Windows, LLC is the authorized representative of Renewal by Andersen and the registered Home Improvement Contractor.
+Renewal by Andersen does not hold this HIC number.
+"Renewal by Andersen" and all other marks where denoted are marks of Andersen Corporation. @2019 Andersen Corporation.
 All rights reserved. @2019 Lead Surge LLC.
 All rights reserved.
 "Using U.S. and imported parts.

+OBITUARIE

-OBITUARIES Edgar H. Wetherbee Jr., 92
+Edgar H. Wetherbee Jr., 92